pcardune/arthrobots/README.md

     npm start

-If you are changing code around, you'll need to continuously rebuild the javascript that gets loaded.
-To do this open up a new terminal while your server remains running and run:
+If you are changing code around, you'll want to use the following command to start a server that continuously rebuilds the javascript files:

-    npm run-script build
+    npm run-script dev

-This will continuously update the build/main.js file with the latest code.
-You may periodically need to restart it if there are errors, though normally it works fine.

 Facebook Login in Dev Environment
 ---------------------------------